forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: Add a Heroku user as a collaborator on a Salesforce Functions compute environment with the new `env compute collaborator add` command.
+* NEW: Add a Heroku user as a collaborator on a compute environment with the new `env compute collaborator add` command.
 Specify the Heroku user's email address with the `--heroku-user` flag.
 After running the command, you can attach [Heroku add-ons](https://elements.heroku.com/addons) to the compute environment.
 For example:

     `sf env compute collaborator add --heroku-user me@example.com`